nhsd-exeter/dos-integration/README.md

 #### Where are the unit tests run?

 The unit tests are run in multiple places.
 They are developed and run locally.
-Also are run in GitHub Actions on each pull request and commit on develop.
+They are also run in GitHub Actions on each pull request and commit on develop.
 The unit tests are also run in the development pipeline on each deployment merge into develop.

 ### Integration Testing

-Integration Testing is to test the functional capabilities of the individual component work together with mocks and partner services.
-Asserting that individual components can work in harmony together achieving the overall business goals.
+Integration Testing is used to test the functional capabilities of the individual component work together with mocks and partner services.
+Asserting that individual components can work in harmony together, achieving the overall business goals.
 This testing is done on AWS to test the connection between components.

 This testing includes: